Breaking Down Your Year-End Mortgage Tax Forms

 Ahh… the end of the year.
-A time for celebrations, resolutions and mortgage statements.
+A time for celebrations, resolutions and mortgage interest statements.

 A year-end statement, (also known as IRS tax form 1098) is essentially a status update on a mortgage.
 It’s a document that is sent out and shows how much mortgage interest, mortgage points and property taxes have been paid by the borrower that year.
 It also includes how much the borrower has left on their mortgage.
 You can find a sample form here.